bertrandlalo/timeflux_ssvep/README.md

       $ timeflux -d graphs/main.yaml

-    - This will replay data from one subject 'in real time'
+    - This will replay data from one subject 'in real time' /!\ takes between 9 and 18 minutes to run - as long as the experiment /!\
     - If you want to try an choose the subject to replay, change line 8 in file `graphs/replay.yaml`.
 Default is `filename: data/12.hdf5`.
     - This should display events and predictions in the console.